OctFusion: Octree-based Diffusion Models for 3D Shape Generation: Experiments

-\paragraph{Octree-based Latent Representation} Here, we discuss the key benefits of our octree-based latent representation over other highly related representations, including plain octrees in LAS-Diffusion~\cite{Zheng2023} and hierarchical sparse voxels in XCube~\cite{Ren2024}. \begin{itemize}[leftmargin=*,itemsep=2pt] \item[-] \textbf{Completeness}.
+Here, we discuss the key benefits of our octree-based latent representation over other highly related representations, including plain octrees in LAS-Diffusion~\cite{Zheng2023} and hierarchical sparse voxels in XCube~\cite{Ren2024} and Trellis~\cite{xiang2024structured}. \begin{itemize}[leftmargin=*,itemsep=2pt] \item[-] \textbf{Completeness}.
 The leaf nodes of an octree form a complete coverage of the 3D bounding volume.
-We keep \emph{all} octree leaf nodes in the latent space, which guarantees to contain the whole shape, whereas LAS-Diffusion and XCube \emph{prune} voxels and only keep a subvolume, which may lead to holes in the generated shapes, such as the non-manifold meshes shown by the right case in~\cref{fig:non-manifold}. \looseness=-1 \item[-] \textbf{Continuity}.
-We merge local implicit fields of all octree leaf nodes to form a global implicit field via the MPU module in \cref{equ:mpu}, which is guaranteed to be continuous.
+We keep \emph{all} octree leaf nodes in the latent space, which guarantees to contain the whole shape, whereas LAS-Diffusion, XCube and Trellis \emph{prune} voxels and only keep a subvolume, which may lead to holes in the generated shapes, such as the non-manifold meshes shown by the right case in Fig.~\ref{fig:non-manifold}. \looseness=-1 \item[-] \textbf{Continuity}.
+We merge local implicit fields of all octree leaf nodes to form a global implicit field via the MPU module in Eq.~\ref{equ:mpu}, which is guaranteed to be continuous.
 In contrast, LAS-Diffusion and XCube represent 3D shapes in thick shells with finite discrete voxels and have no such guarantees.
-As a consequence, they cannot effectively model continuous surfaces which might be truncated due to the presence of the thick shell just like the left case shown in~\cref{fig:non-manifold}. \looseness=-1 \item[-] \textbf{Efficiency}.
+As a consequence, they cannot effectively model continuous surfaces which might be truncated due to the presence of the thick shell just like the left case shown in Fig.~\ref{fig:non-manifold}. \looseness=-1 \item[-] \textbf{Efficiency}.
 We observe that the node number in the octree is significantly reduced compared to LAS-Diffusion and XCube.
 The reason is that LAS-Diffusion needs to keep a volume shell to cover the shape surface, and XCube keeps all interior voxels of the shape.
-While we only keep the voxels intersecting with the surface, which makes our network more efficent than LAS-Diffusion and XCube in terms of GPU memory and inference time as shown in \cref{tab:efficiancy}. \end{itemize}
+While we only keep the voxels intersecting with the surface, which makes our network more efficent than LAS-Diffusion and XCube in terms of GPU memory and inference time as shown in Table~\ref{tab:efficiancy}.
+We also present a quantitative analysis of training costs of different methods in Table~\ref{tab:training_cost}.
+OctFusion uses the lowest model parameters, GPU memory consumption and training time compared with LAS-Diffusion and XCube, achieving significant resource efficiency. \end{itemize}